Racism in Romania

-Racism in Romania is directed against various minority groups, prominently Romani people, but there are also problems with anti-semitism and other forms of discrimination.
+Racism in Romania is directed against various minority groups, prominently Romani people, but there are also problems with antisemitism and other forms of discrimination.
 In particular, World War II and the subsequent era of communist rule both established hatred and xenophobic feelings which still influence contemporary Romanian discourse.

 Roma

 Belonging to the lowest social classes, the Romani are caught in a vicious circle of poverty reinforced by segregation.
 Prejudice against Romani people is common among the Romanians, who stereotype the Romani as being thieves, dirty and lazy.

-Violence against Romani is also common in Romania, especially police brutality, such cases of excessive force being not adequately investigated or sanctioned.
+Violence against Romani is also common in Romania, especially in police brutality, such as cases of excessive force being not adequately investigated or sanctioned.
 Several anti-Romani riots occurred in the last decades, notable of which being the 1993 Hădăreni riots, in which a mob of Romanians and Hungarians, in response to the killing of a Romanian by a Romani, burnt down 13 houses belonging to the Romani, lynched three Romani people and forced 130 people to flee the village.